 Plan in advance.
 Most people duck into fast food restaurants when they’re on the go.
 Take a few minutes before you go to decide what you’re going to order.
 And stick to it.

 Know what you’re eating.
 Many restaurants now list the number of calories as well as the amount of fat and salt in their products.
 If the information is not posted, ask an employee for a copy of the nutrition information.
+You can often find this information online as well.

 Say no to supersize.
 Choose the smallest size when ordering a combo meal.
 Paying a few cents more to supersize your meal may sound like a great deal.
 But you’ll be adding a lot of fat, calories, and salt.
 And you’ll probably eat more than you want to.
 An interesting fact: When people are served more food, they eat more food — even if they don’t need it.
+Don’t let the employees pressure you into ordering larger sizes because of the price break.
+Stick to your plans.

 Rethink your drinks.
 Sweet, sugary drinks are calorie bombs.
 It’s easy to drink hundreds of calories without realizing it.
 A 20-ounce soda, for instance, has about 230 calories.
 The same size fruit punch clocks in at even more at 320 calories.
 Skip the sweetened drinks and opt for water or seltzer.